0branch/boron/README.md

 ===========

 Boron is an interpreted, prototype-based, scripting language similar to Rebol.
-The interpreter and datatype system is a C library useful for building domain specific languages embedded in C/C++ applications.
+The interpreter and datatype system is a C library useful for building domain-specific languages (DSL) embedded in C/C++ applications.

 It is a smaller language than Rebol with fewer built-in data types, no infix operators, and no built-in internet protocols.
 It does add the capability to